dan-schel/dzu/README.md

 ## Developing DZU

-1. First, if you have `dzu` installed, temporarily uninstall it with `npm uninstall dzu`.
+1. First, if you have `dzu` installed, temporarily uninstall it with `npm uninstall -g dzu`.

 2. Next, clone the repo, install dependencies, and setup the needed symlinks with: